carlonluca/docker-mldonkey/README.md

 How to use it:
 1. Create a folder (i.e. mkdir /home/docker/mldonkey) and go inside (i.e. cd /home/docker/mldonkey)
 2. Create the files (i.e. nano docker-compose.yml and nano .env)
-3. Launch the container executing (i.e. docker compose -p "mldonkey" up -d)
+3. Launch the container (i.e. docker compose -p "mldonkey" up -d)